peeviddy/ClubHop/README.md

 # KNOWN BUGS
 ===============
-:beetle: Logging out and logging back in, then tapping an event crashes the app
+:ant: Logging out and logging back in, then tapping an event crashes the app

-:beetle: Can't return to map view without logging out and logging back in
+:ant: Can't return to map view without logging out and logging back in

-:beetle: Can only see events that you marked as "going" or "maybe"
+:ant: Can only see events that you marked as "going" or "maybe"